slewsys/ed/FAQ.md

 ## Q. Why is `ed(1)` failing tests?

+A. On OpenIndiana, after running `./configure`, try applying patch _contrib/oi-hipster_config.h.diff_ to correct some settings that `configure` gets wrong.

-A. `ed(1)` supports several `regex(3)` libraries.
+In general, `ed(1)` supports several `regex(3)` libraries.
 To avoid a collision between these, before switching to an alternative `regex(3)` library, run:

 ```bash
 rm -f lib/regex.h
 configure
 ```

-This relinks lib/regex.h as appropriate per confiigure options.
+This relinks _lib/regex.h_ as appropriate per confiigure options.

 ## Q. Why do `make` and/or `./configure` fail?